-These aspects are further detailed in the Cultural Heritage Management Plans included in the EIA Report (see EIA Report, volume 32, Management Plan for the Archaeological Heritage from Roșia Montană Area, pages 21-22, 47, 52-53, 66-67-Romanian version/ 22-24; 47; 55-56; 71-72 English version) and the EIA Report, volume 33- Management Plan for the Historical Monuments and Protected Zone from Roșia Montană pages 28-29, 48-50, 52-53, 64-65, page 98 - Annex 1- Romanian version/ 28-29; 47-50; 51-53; 65-66; 103- Annex 1- English version).
+These aspects are further detailed in the Cultural Heritage Management Plans included in the EIA Report (see EIA Report, volume 32, Management Plan for the Archaeological Heritage from Roşia Montană Area, pages 21-22, 47, 52-53, 66-67-Romanian version/ 22-24; 47; 55-56; 71-72 English version) and the EIA Report, volume 33- Management Plan for the Historical Monuments and Protected Zone from Roşia Montană pages 28-29, 48-50, 52-53, 64-65, page 98 - Annex 1- Romanian version/ 28-29; 47-50; 51-53; 65-66; 103- Annex 1- English version).

-ltem no. 1611

-No. to identify the No.

-observations received from 110992/ 25.08.2006

-the public

-David The questioner opposes the promotion of the Roșia Montană Project.

-Proposal

-Solution Regarding your allegation, we mention that art.
-44 (3) of the Minister of Waters and Environment Protection Order no. 860/2002 on the environmental impact assessment and the issuance of environmental agreements Procedures ("Order no. 860/2002") provides that "based on the results of the public debate, the relevant authority for the environmental protection evaluates the grounded proposals/comments of the public and requests the titleholder the supplementation of the report on the environmental impact assessment study with an appendix comprising solutions for the solving of the indicated issues".Consequently, considering the fact that your proposal is just an allegation which does not indicate possible problems, nor provide additional information, we mention that the decision on the issuance or refusal of
+ltem no. 2926BIS No. to identify the observations received from the public No. 112963/ 25.08.2006 Proposal The questioners request the Ministry of Environment not to grant the permit for the proposal of Roșia Montană gold and silver mining operation As regarding your request, we mention that art.
+44 (3) of the Minister of Waters and Environment Protection Order no. 860/2002 on the environment impact assessment and the issuance of environmental agreements Procedures ("Order no. 860/2002") provides that "based on the results of the public debate, the relevant authority for the environmental protection evaluates the grounded proposals/comments of the public and requests the titleholder the supplementation of the report on the environmental impact assessment study with an appendix comprising solutions for the solving of the indicated issues".
+Solution Consequently, considering the fact that your proposal is just an allegation which does not indicate possible problems, nor provide additional information, we mention that the decision on the issuance or refusal of the environment approval cannot be made only by considering a simple proposal, but according to certain objective criteria provided by the wording of art.
+45 of the Order no. 860/2002 and only after examining : (i) the Report on the Environmental Impact Assessment Study; (ii) the conclusions of the parties involved in the assessment; (iii) the possibilities to implement the project; (iv) the titleholder answers to the grounded proposals/comments of the public.